 Lumbar spondylosis and spinal osteoarthritis are related, both involve degeneration of spinal structures.
 Spondylosis refers more broadly to all degenerative changes in the spine, including discs.
 The contributing factors and CLCC approach are similar for both.

-Can structured care slow the progression?+
+Can organised care slow the progression?+

 Yes.
 The systemic drivers of lumbar degeneration, inflammation, nutritional deficiencies, metabolic dysfunction, are modifiable.
 Addressing them reduces the rate of structural deterioration.
 Combined with physical rehabilitation, most patients achieve meaningful functional improvement and slower progression.